 CARROLL ATHLETICS OFFERS INTERCOLLEGIATE ATHLETIC COMpetition for women in volleyball, soccer, golf, cross country, track and field, basketball and softball and for men in football, soccer, golf, cross country, track and field and basketball.
-As a member of the Frontier Conference for the National Association for Intercollegiate Athletics (NAIA), Carroll College competes against Eastern Oregon University (football only), Lewis-Clark State College, Montana State University-Northern, Montana Tech, Rocky Mountain College, University of Great Falls, University of Montana-Western and Westminster College.
-Dickinson State University and Southern Oregon University will also be Frontier Conference members for football only.
-Carroll athletic teams also compete against athletic teams from other colleges and universities outside of the Frontier Conference in pre-season, available dates and post-season competition.
+As a member of the Frontier Conference for the National Association for Intercollegiate Athletics (NAIA), Carroll College competes against Eastern Oregon University, Southern Oregon University, and the University of Idaho (football only); Lewis-Clark State College, Montana State University-Northern, Montana Tech, Rocky Mountain College, University of Great Falls, University of Montana-Western.
+In the fall of 2015, men's and women's soccer and softball will compete in the Cascade Collegiate Conference.
+Carroll athletic teams also compete against athletic teams from other colleges and universities outside of the Frontier Conference and Cascade Collegiate Conference in pre-season, available dates and post-season competition.

 Given the academic rigor of the college, Carroll student-athletes are expected to achieve academic excellence and academic integrity.
 A student-athlete is first and foremost a student.
 As such, the student-athlete must have the character necessary to meet or exceed expec-tations for classroom performance in addition to expectations for their athletic performance.
 Student-athletes should be academic role models for their peers and diligent to uphold academic standards that do not tolerate substandard or plagiarized work.
-Student-athletes are also required to meet all academic standards as maintained by the college, Frontier Conference, and the NAIA.
+Student-athletes are also required to meet all academic standards as maintained by the college, Frontier Conference, Cascade Collegiate Conference, and the NAIA.
 Carroll Athletics takes great pride in the academic success of our student-athletes and recognizes student-athletes with Academic All-Conference and Academic All-American honors at the college's annual Honors Convocation.